Meowlory3579/svg-logo-maker/README.md

 ## Description
 This is a Node.js command-line application that prompts the user to select a logo color and shape, provide text for the logo, and then saves the generated SVG to a .svg file.

+## User Story
+AS a freelance web developer
+I WANT to generate a simple logo for my projects
+SO THAT I don't have to pay a graphic designer

+## Acceptance Criteria
+GIVEN a command-line application that accepts user input
+WHEN I am prompted for text, THEN I can enter up to three characters.
+WHEN I am prompted for the text color, THEN I can enter a color keyword (OR a hexadecimal number).
+WHEN I am prompted for a shape, THEN I am presented with a list of shapes to choose from: circle, triangle, and square.
+WHEN I am prompted for the shape's color, THEN I can enter a color keyword (OR a hexadecimal number).
+WHEN I have entered input for all the prompts, THEN an SVG file is created named `logo.svg` AND the output text "Generated logo.svg" is printed in the command line.
+WHEN I open the `logo.svg` file in a browser, THEN I am shown a 300x200 pixel image that matches the criteria I entered.

 ## Installation
 Install Node.js, if needed.